-If your website has any SEO issues, it may diminish your search engine rankings and traffic.
-So you need to find out what they are and find a solution as soon as possible.
+If your website has any SEO issues, it may reduce your search engine ranking and traffic.
+So we need to find out what they are and find a solution as soon as possible.

 These are some common SEO mistakes that may affect your domain authority and organic traffic negatively,